-- 26.1 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns. - 26.2 Staff will be made aware of pupils with missing episodes who may have been trafficked for the purpose of transporting drugs. - 26.3 Staff members who suspect a pupil may be vulnerable to, or involved in this activity will immediately report all concerns to the DSL. - 26.4 the DSL will consider referral to the National Referral Mechanism on a case by case basis.
+- 26.1 County lines criminal activity refers to drug networks or gang grooming and exploiting children to carry drugs and money from urban areas to suburban areas, rural areas and market and seaside towns. - 26.2 Staff will make the DSL aware of any pupils for whom they have concerns because of increased absence, new friendships, especially that with much older individuals or groups, a decline in performance, signs of self-harm or changes to wellbeing, signs of assaults or unexplained injuries.
+Unexplained gifts or new possessions might also be an indication that pupils have been involved with criminal activity. - 26.3 Staff members who suspect a pupil may be vulnerable to, or involved in this activity will immediately report all concerns to the DSL. - 26.4 the DSL will consider referral to the National Referral Mechanism on a case by case basis.